redstone-finance/redstone-docs/docs/smart-contract-devs/supported-chains.md

 # ⛓ Supported Chains

-RedStone oracles are cross-chain by definition, so you can use them on any chain.
-But for EVM compatible chains the integration will go smoother thanks to the prepared tooling.
+RedStone Oracles are available on all EVM-compatible L1s & L2s + Starknet + Fuel Network.
+Potentially you can use it on any other chain but it would require some custom development.

-You can check the integration with few of supported chains in the [RedStone Showroom App.](https://showroom.redstone.finance/)
+You can check the integration with the showroom app [for EVM Chains](https://showroom.redstone.finance/) and [for StarkNet](https://starknet-showroom.redstone.finance/).

 ### The following EVM chains are supported